svalenciag95/Sebastian-Valencia/README.md

 ***********************************

 ## About me
-Biomedical engineer with more than a year of experience in the computational analysis sector, I have knowledge in Natural Language Processing & Machine Learning.
+Telecomunication engineer with more than a year of experience in the computational analysis sector, I have knowledge in Natural Language Processing & Machine Learning.
 In recent months I have dedicated myself to the creation of NER models and personal projects.
 I'm a masters student in Automation & Control.
 I'm developing Deep Learning models for biomedical text with NER & negation detetion.